JonathanCrabbe/Dynamask/README.md

 ## Replicate experiments

 All experiments in the ICML paper can be replicated easily.
 The necessary code is in [experiments](experiments).
-Bellow , we detail the procedure for each experiment.
+Bellow, we detail the procedure for each experiment.

 ###  Replicate the Rare experiments